abu-compbio/netcentric/README.md

 ### **ME Evaluations Based on Defined Metrics**

 The main source code for the evaluation ME Tests.
+In the main article it was discussed under the section "ME Evaluations Based on Defined Metrics".
+This analysis code were also used in the section "Robustness Analysis of Evaluations Based on Defined Metrics". robustness_iterations value is given as parameter i: number of iteration in the code.

-As output, you get tables with all analysis results in NetCentric/ME_results
-To generate the algorithm for the given input, the following script should be run (c: cancer type, t: threshold, i: number of iteration, m: methods, p: p_value threshold, -ni: network index file, -e:network edge file, -r: Reference cancer genes)
+As output, you get tables with all analysis results in NetCentric/ME_results To generate the algorithm for the given input, the following script should be run (c: cancer type, t: threshold, i: number of iteration, m: methods, p: p_value threshold, -ni: network index file, -e:network edge file, -r: Reference cancer genes)